#

 Branching Strategy

-- Development branch for integrating features- Feature branches should be created from
+main- Stable branch containing the latest releasedev- Development branch for integrating features- Feature branches should be created from

-and named using the format:feature/short-description
+devand named using the format:feature/short-descriptionorfix/issue-description

 #